marcosmtnez/football-momentum-analysis/README.md

 ## Data Source

-The project uses StatsBomb Open Data, accessed through the `statsbombpy` Python package.
+This project uses **StatsBomb Open Data**, accessed through the `statsbombpy` Python package.

+No raw data files are stored in this repository.

 ## Methodology

-A custom momentum score is calculated from selected event types:
+The model calculates a custom momentum score using selected event types:

 - Shots
 - Progressive passes